benchmark-urbanism/yapper/README.md

 ## Configuration

-Configuration is provided in the form of a `.yap_config.yaml` file placed in the current directory, else a `--config` parameter can be provided with a relative filepath to the config file.
+Configuration is provided in the form of a `.yap_config.yaml` file placed in the current directory, else a `--config` parameter can be provided with a relative or absolute filepath to the config file.

 ```bash
 yapper --config ./my_config.yaml